 News | 01 July 2019

-We’re delighted to tell you that Kiss House has a presence in New Zealand and Australia.
+We’re delighted to tell you that Kiss House is working towards having a presence in New Zealand and Australia.

 Demand for high quality housing New Zealand and the UK

 Since we started Kiss House in 2017 we’ve noticed a close fit between all we’re working to achieve in the UK and what people are hankering after in New Zealand and Australia.
 Great sustainable housing that puts people and quality first is in increasing demand on both sides of the globe.
 As knowledge of credible alternatives to “the way we’ve always built houses” becomes more widely understood no longer are people prepared to put up with low standards.

 Passivhaus is a case in point, it proves that buildings that overheat in the summer and cost a fortune to run in the colder months need not be all that’s on offer.
 Supply is of course an issue both in the UK and in New Zealand and both have a huge demand for housing.
 Sadly high quality housing is in particularly short supply and sustainable housing is even harder to come by.